The Commonplace

 0.09

 Three developer archetypes are present: Enthusiasts, Pragmatists, and Cautious.
-Adoption Rate mixed medium Developer archetype membership (Enthusiast/Pragmatist/Cautious)
+Adoption Rate mixed Developer archetype membership (Enthusiast/Pragmatist/Cautious)

 n=147